it-innovation/sam/doc/concepts.rst

        digraph msg { rankdir=LR; A -> B[color=green]; B -> C; A->C [style=dotted] }

-These are the only ways to get references.
+These are the only ways to get references in an object-capability system.

+However, there is also some support for modelling more traditonal access control systems; see :ref:`access` for details.

 Modelling